okayishmael/social-links-profile-main/README.md

 ### Useful resources

 - [vs code on git  and github](https://youtu.be/i_23KUAEtUM) - This helped me successfully get my github and tought how to branch edit and merge back to main repository
-- [Set GH pages for you a live site on github](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) - This is an amazing article which helped me finally understand how to set up gh pages on github
+- [Set GH pages for you a live site on github](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) - This is an amazing article which helped me finally understand how to set up gh pages on github.

 ## Author